RezaTaheri01/telegram-store-bot/README.md

 # Telegram Bot with Django Integration

-This bot is a Python-based Telegram bot integrated with a Django backend for database management and payment handling.
-Below is an overview of the bot's functionality, setup instructions, and its interaction with the Django backend.
+This bot is a Python-based Telegram bot integrated with a Django backend for database management, payment handling and product selling.

 ---